Skip to content

 Day 3-4: Beta testing.
 TestFlight + Google Play Internal Testing.
 I invite 10-20 real users, collect feedback, fix critical bugs.
 This is the last chance to catch things before they become 1-star reviews.

 Day 5: Store submission.
-Both stores submitted same day. iOS review typically takes 24-48 hours, Google is faster.
+Both stores submitted same day.
+As of mid-2026, iOS review still typically clears in 24-48 hours, and Google's largely automated review usually finishes within a day.
 We handle any reviewer feedback together.

 Day 6-7: Launch.
 When approvals come in, we go live.
 I stay on standby for 48 hours to handle any launch-day issues.